 Jumping the Broom

-A sand blending symbolic ritual is often used in Couples Ceremonies and also Naming Ceremonies.
+Sand blending is a symbolic ritual often used in Couples Ceremonies and Naming Ceremonies.

-The Sand Blending Ceremony is a super simple, yet significant symbolic ritual– it is centred around two becoming one in a Couples Ceremony, or families joining as one in a Naming Ceremony.
+Sand Blending is a super simple, yet significant symbolic ritual centred around two becoming one in a Couples Ceremony or families joining as one in a Naming Ceremony.

 The couple/families mix different sand colours into one vessel, one for each of the participants, symbolising their lives and hearts coming together.
 Sand cannot be un- blended ever again, thus showing the coming together of the couple; they become inseparable.